MaciejGrzybacz/MaciejGrzybacz/README.md

 -> Group Scheduling

-  The Group Scheduling project is a tMinizinc project, designed to allocate students to groups based on their preferences while minimizing the number of breaks in their schedule.
+  Minizinc project, designed to allocate students to groups based on their preferences while minimizing the number of breaks in their schedule.

   https://github.com/MaciejGrzybacz/GroupScheduling